york-cs-dams/practicals/habitable_programs/exercises/size/README.md

 | adamantium.rb#dup                           | 3             | 0                    |
 | adamantium.rb#transform                     | 5             | 1                    |
 | adamantium.rb#transform_unless              | 3             | 2                    |

+## Applying the size tool

+Now that you have a working version of the `size` tool, your task is to improve the code in `habitable_programs/data/scraper.rb`.
+First of all, apply the `size` tool to find the largest files, classes and methods: `vado size MODE scraper`